 As a resident company of the AT&T Performing Arts Center, The Dallas Opera adheres to the health and safety protocols and policies in our home venue, the Winspear Opera House.
 Together, we put the safety of our patrons, artists, volunteers, and staff first.
-Based on guidance from health authorities and government agencies, there are new safety measures for live performances this fall.
-The Center will continue to monitor guidelines from the leading public health agencies for the latest information and update protocols accordingly.
+The Center continues to monitor guidelines from the leading public health agencies for the latest information and updates protocols accordingly.
+All protocols subject to change.

 Indoor Masking Policies

-- Masks are required while moving about and seated, regardless of vaccination status.
+- Masks are required while moving about and seated, regardless of age or vaccination status.

 - Removing masks to enjoy concessions in the lobby is acceptable.